quizoxis/hyperledger-foodtracnet/README.md

 ## Assets:

 ### FarmProductListingContract
-This asset is created by farmer to list the product and its details up for sale to manufacturer.
+This asset is created by farmer to list the product,
+States:
+- Offer

 ## FoodTracNet Transactions: